DraxFM/AC-Mods/README.md

 This Repository covers multiple mods I made for Assault Cube and serves as archive!

 ## End
 I made these mods way back when I got into cheating but I'm definitely done with Assault Cube.
-I was planning to finish the Tipley Mod Menu but for reasons I will not disclose, I have less time and it generall is unnecessary.
+I was planning to finish the Tipley Mod Menu but for reasons I will not disclose, I have less time and it generally is unnecessary.
 All this should still work with the correct versions though.
 Cya!

 ## :smiling_imp: - Content